arma3/arma3.github.io/_posts/2018-01-21-ITE-the-scheduler.md

 Now dedmen just needs to get some good writing skills.

-When you [spawn](https://community.bistudio.com/wiki/spawn), [execVM](https://community.bistudio.com/wiki/execVM),[exec](https://community.bistudio.com/wiki/execVM) or [execFSM](https://community.bistudio.com/wiki/execFSM) a script it is added to a internal list of scheduled scripts.
+When you [spawn](https://community.bistudio.com/wiki/spawn), [execVM](https://community.bistudio.com/wiki/execVM), [exec](https://community.bistudio.com/wiki/execVM) or [execFSM](https://community.bistudio.com/wiki/execFSM) a script it is added to an internal list of scheduled scripts.

 There is one scheduler cycle per frame (`siScr` in Engine Profiler (New article to be linked here after it's written)) which happens right after the EachFrame event handlers.
 (Maybe future article about that)